nikija/public/Distributor/Edge.md

 Currently, you can get guid of your hotel from your hotel's detail page in Commander (under Settings > "Your hotel's name" ).
 The guid is shown under General Settings as Identifier.

-### element
+### openElements
-Type: `string` Default `#mews-distributor`
+Type: `string` Default `''`

-Css selector of element where will Distributor render itself.
-The element should be unique on the website.

-### embed
-Type: `boolean` Default `false`

-Flag enabling embedded version of Distributor, which supports opening and closing.
-Use this option when including Distributor on your website.
+List of comma separated css selectors of elements which will get automatically attached click event listeners for opening Distributor.
+The string is given as argument to `document.querySelectorAll` function, you get more info about its resemblance [here](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll) for example.

 ### language
 Type: `string` Default: `en-US`